-The Rose opened as a vaudeville house in 1907.
+The Rose opened as a vaudeville house on Taylor Street in 1907.
 We've experienced the transition to silent film, talkies, Technicolor, and now to digital projection across three unique screens, in addition to an online film library.
-We endeavor to bring the people of the Olympic Peninsula not only world-class film, but also high-definition ballet, opera, classical music and theatre from across the globe.
+We endeavor to bring the people of the Olympic Peninsula not only world-class film, but also high-definition ballet, opera, classical music and theatre from around the globe.
 We invite you to experience a film at the Rose or the Starlight Room, where the popcorn is fresh, the butter is real, the sound is superb, and every show is personally introduced.
 And if you're streaming a film from farther afield, welcome to the Rose!

 235 Taylor St.

 $11 Adult; $10 Seniors & Students; $8 Children 12 & under